Diese Seite ist nur auf Englisch verfügbar, da die Unterrichtssprache Englisch ist und wir für diesen Studiengang keinen Deutschnachweis fordern.

 Extension of deadline

 Please note that requesting additional time to improve results or polishing the work is not a valid reason for extension!
+Results deviating from expectations are, up to a point, also something which should be considered during topic definition, and therefore usually not a valid reason for extending the working time.

 In general, if you are ill and prevented from working on the thesis, the working period will be paused according to the received medical certification.
 Please refer to the following link describing what the medical note must include in order to be considered valid.

 Please send any extension request as soon as issues arise, and at least one week before the deadline, so that the extension can be processed in a timely manner.
-In addition, you should check well in advance of the submission deadline, whether any circumstances that demand an extension have occurred.
+In addition, you should check, well in advance of the submission deadline, whether any circumstances that demand an extension have occurred.

 Graduation